The Problem with ‘Working Moms’ and What To Do About It

 Add to the above data that mothers typically work as many hours at their place of employment as their spouses.
 Then many of them come home and accept 70% responsibility for family and home duties.
 How do they do it?
 They back off on sleep.
 Now, don’t misunderstand.

-There are exceptions, those wonderful spouses who pick up brooms, dish clothes and diapers as easily as a hammer or tire wrench.
+There are exceptions.
+There are wonderful spouses who pick up the broom, dish clothe and diapers as easily as a hammer or tire wrench.
 And some dads are responsible for the bulk of family responsibilities.
 Plus, there are an increasing number of stay-at-home dads.

 But what about those moms who risk their own well-being by laboring that 70% or more?
 If you are one of those moms or know of one please keep reading.